 To download the appropriate Workers Compensation forms and Fact Sheet click here: http://www.surflifesaving.com.au/members/resources/administration

-3. The Director of Lifesaving will send the members workers compensation notification form.
-This notification form needs to be completed and received by the Workers Compensation office no later than 48 hours from the time of injury.
-You will also receive other workers compensation forms and a summary of what to do if you are injured.
+3. The Director of Lifesaving will send the workers compensation claim form which needs to be completed and received by the Workers Compensation office no later than 48 hours from the time of injury.
+You may also receive other forms and a summary of what to do if you are injured.